1st Prize: CHF 250 | 2nd Prize: CHF 125 | 3rd Prize CHF 100*

 All shortlisted writers are invited to the Writing Workshop, the Winner’s Reception and will receive a copy of The Anthology

-Shortlisted students will be contacted at the end of April and invited to the Workshop and Reception to take place in May 2020.
+Shortlisted students will be contacted at the end of April and invited to the Workshop and Reception to take place at the end of May 2021.

 Submission is free, but is limited to one story per student.
 Students may submit to both the Poetry Prize and the Short Story Prize.

-Jon Steele, the Stort Story Prize Judge has chosen ‘Memory’ as this year’s Theme.
-He writes:
+Caroline Bishop, the Short Story Prize Judge has chosen ‘Family’ as this year’s Theme.
+She writes:

 Word Limit: There is a 1,000 word limit, not including the title.